jwnukoski/docker-drupal/README.md

 # What is this?
 - This a Docker template for spinning up a development Drupal instance with a PHP / NGINX / MYSQL stack.
 - This project DOES NOT control your file permissions.
 You should follow best practices as needed.
 See the Drupal and SQL documentation.
-- This project doesn't currently set up SSL for you.

 ## Prior to running:
 1. Setup your Drupal files in 'src' directory.
 This should be a composer project with the 'web' directory.
 Refer to Drupal's official documentation on how to do this.
 From this directory, it would currently be: